Russian cosmonaut hitching ride with SpaceX as part of next space station crew

 Kikina is essentially swapping places with a NASA astronaut who took her seat aboard a Russian Soyuz flight to the ISS last month under a new ride-sharing deal signed by NASA and Roscosmos in July.

-Kikina will be only the fifth Russian woman sent to space in a historically male-dominated cosmonaut corps.

-"In general, for me, it doesn't matter," she said in a recent interview, shrugging off the novelty of her Roscosmos stature.
-"But I realize the responsibility for it because I represent the people of my country."

-Commander Mann, 45, a U.S. Marine Corps colonel and a fighter pilot who flew combat missions in Iraq and Afghanistan, holds an engineering masters degree specializing in fluid mechanics.
+Commander Mann, a U.S. Marine Corps colonel and a fighter pilot who flew combat missions in Iraq and Afghanistan, holds an engineering master's degree specializing in fluid mechanics.
+She also is among the first group of 18 astronauts selected for NASA's upcoming Artemis missions, aimed at returning humans to the moon later this decade, over half a century after the Apollo lunar program ended.

 As a registered member of the Wailacki of the Round Valley Indian Tribes, Mann will become the first Native American woman to fly to space.
 The only other indigenous American launched to orbit was John Herrington, who flew on a 2002 shuttle mission.